medvector/edu-server/docs/api/put_courses_pk.md

 # Upload new version of the course

 **Description:**
-upload new version of the course in delta format.
-If minimal required plugin version hasn't changed we update existing version, otherwise — create new.
+upload new version of the course in delta format; always creating new version item.

-> **??**
->
-> Maybe we should each time create a new version:
-> even if minimal required plugin version hasn't changed
-> there still can be big changes in structure of course.
->
-> If we don't allow users to join old courses, we store
-> version for supporting submissions for older versions.
-> Therefore, we should store each version.

 **Require authorization!**